-A COM must ensure that its educational program occurs programs at all teaching locations occur in professional, respectful, non-discriminatory, culturally sensitive, and intellectually stimulating academic and clinical environments.
+A COM must ensure that its educational programs at all teaching locations occur in professional, respectful, non-discriminatory, culturally sensitive, and intellectually stimulating academic and clinical environments.

-The school also promotesCOM must promote students' attainment of the osteopathic core competencies required of future osteopathic physicians.
+The COM must promote students' attainment of the osteopathic core competencies required of future osteopathic physicians.